DevExpress/testcafe-browser-provider-browserstack/README.md

  - `BROWSERSTACK_PROXY` - a string that specifies a proxy for the BrowserStack local binary.
 It should have the following structure: `user:pass@proxyHostName:port`,
  - `BROWSERSTACK_LOCAL_PROXY` - a string that specifies a proxy for the local web server.
 It should have the following structure: `user:pass@proxyHostName:port`,
  - `BROWSERSTACK_FORCE_PROXY` - if it's not empty, forces all traffic of BrowserStack local binary to go through the proxy,
- - `BROWSERSTACK_FORCE_PROXY_FOR_API_REQUESTS` - If it's not empty, forces all api calls to BrowserStack to go through the proxy,
  - `BROWSERSTACK_FORCE_LOCAL` - if it's not empty, forces all traffic of BrowserStack local binary to go through the local machine
  - `BROWSERSTACK_NO_LOCAL` - If it's not empty, forces all traffic of BrowserStack to go over public internet